Easily Diagnose CELL2XX Cellular Modem Connection Issues

 To generate a copy of your CELL2XX modem’s diagnostic report, visit the cell.linktodevice.com web interface for the modem by connecting your USB cable to the modem and opening the modem’s internal web page in your internet browser.
 With your modem connected to your laptop via micro-USB, use the following URL: http://cell.linktodevice.com.

-After the page has loaded, click the Utilities tab and then click the Create Diagnostic Report button at the bottom.
+After the setting has applied and the modem has restarted, reload the http://cell.linktodevice.com page and click the Utilities tab.
+Then click the Create Diagnostic Report button at the bottom.

 Create Diagnostics Report button